If the Cowboys want Gregory back, Jerry Jones has to get NFL to update its drug policy

 The Cowboys are hopeful the NFL will not be harsh on Gregory, and that he will potentially be available for the entire season.

-Per the rules of the suspension, Gregory did not attend Day 1 of the Cowboys’ minicamp held on Tuesday.
-He won’t attend Days 2 or 3, either.
+Per the rules of the suspension, Gregory did not attend Day 1 of the Cowboys’ minicamp held on Tuesday and won’t attend Days 2 or 3, either.

 The Cowboys are well-versed in these matters; they know the NFL will address Gregory when it is good and ready.
 It won’t be this month.
 It will be sometime in July, and it will be at commissioner Roger Goodell’s convenience.